 If global warning doesn’t take us out AI will do the trick.
 So claims first-person shooter Terminator: Resistance.

 The current generation of consoles has not been inundated with cheap movie tie-ins as previous generations were.
 Modern gamers may not realise how mind numbingly awful the vast majority of these movie tie-in games were.
-So terrifying were the sheer numbers and rote gameplay of such games that gaming PTSD kicks in whenever we hear that a new property is based on a recent movie franchise.
+So terrifying were the sheer numbers and rote gameplay of such games that gaming PTSD kicks in whenever we hear that they base a new property on a recent movie franchise.

 Untitled Goose Game